Mike Longabardi

-Michael Longabardi (born February 23, 1973) is an American basketball coach for the Atlanta Hawks.
-He was previously an assistant coach in the NBA for the Houston Rockets, Boston Celtics, and Phoenix Suns, winning an NBA Finals championship with both the Celtics and Cavaliers.
+Michael Longabardi (born February 23, 1973) is an American basketball assistant coach for the Philadelphia 76ers of the National Basketball Association (NBA) and the head coach for the Delaware Blue Coats of the NBA G League.
+He was previously an assistant coach for the Houston Rockets, Boston Celtics, Cleveland Cavaliers, Washington Wizards, Sacramento Kings and Atlanta Hawks, winning an NBA Finals championship with both the Celtics and Cavaliers.

 Early life and college career

 Longabardi was born and raised in Brooklyn, New York, and attended Xaverian High School, a private Catholic school.
 He went on to play basketball at Newberry College where he earned the nickname "Mr. Defense."
 After two years at Newberry College, Longabardi transferred to Frostburg State University.
 He graduated from Frostburg State with a bachelor's degree in Health and Physical Education.

 College coaching career

 Longabardi began his career as an assistant head coach for Pfeiffer University.
 After one season at Pfeiffer, Longabardi took a position as assistant coach at Adelphi University.
 Adelphi made two consecutive NCAA Division II Men's Basketball Championship appearances in 1998 and 1999.

 In 2000, he took a job as an assistant coach at Lafayette College, where he helped guide the team to a Patriot League Title and an NCAA Tournament appearance.
 In 2002, he became an assistant coach at Towson University.